mggg/GerryChain/docs/topics/v1p0p0_migration_guide.md

 The last and most important issue involving node_ids and edge_ids is subgraphs.
 We have noted already that node_ids and edge_ids in RustworkX are always sequential integers with no gaps starting at 0.
 This is one of the things that makes it possible for RustworkX to be faster than NetworkX.
-However, it also means that node_ids and edge_ids in RustworkX subgraphs are also sequential integers with no gaps starting at 0 - which means that the node_ids for the same node might be different in a subgraph containing that node than in that same node's id in the parent graph.
-This can cause some pretty big headaches for anyone working with them, but we anticipate that most users will not need to deal with this pain-point.
+However, node_ids and edge_ids in RustworkX subgraphs are also sequential integers with no gaps starting at 0.
+The same node can therefore have a different ID in a subgraph than in its parent graph.
+This can cause some pretty big headaches, but we anticipate that most users will not need to deal with this pain point.

 There are two major issues that result from subgraphs having new node_ids and edge_ids:

 1. Results of computations performed on subgraphs that contain node_id or edge_id information will need to be converted to refer to the corresponding node_ids and/or edge_ids in the parent graph.
-   For instance, if a subroutine operates on a subgraph and returns flips, then the node_ids in the flips will need to be converted back to be parent graph node_ids.
+   For instance, if a subroutine operates on a subgraph and returns flips, then the node_ids in the flips will need to be converted back into parent graph node_ids.

 2. There is a danger that a computation mixes parent graph node/edge_ids and subgraph node/edge_ids.
    To guard against this in the new codebase, calls on graph.subgraph() are always made as actual parameters to a function call.
 This guarantees that the subgraph IDs cannot be used in the caller's context.
-In addition, as mentioned above in #1, it is the responsibility of the called function to convert any IDs in the return value to be those that are appropriate for the parent graph.
+In addition, as mentioned above in #1, it is the responsibility of the called function to convert any returned IDs into the corresponding parent graph IDs.

 To make it possible to translate from a subgraph back to the parent, whenever a subgraph is created, a mapping (dictionary) is created that converts the subgraph node_id to the parent graph's node_id.